'We're still recovering': 11 years after Fukushima nuclear disaster, residents return to their village – KION546

 By Emiko Jozuka and Helen Regan, CNN

-More than 11 years after Japan’s worst nuclear disaster, the government lifted evacuation orders in part of a heavily contaminated village on Sunday, allowing residents to move back into their homes.
+More than 11 years after Japan’s worst nuclear disaster, the government lifted evacuation orders in a section of a village previously deemed off limits on Sunday, allowing residents to move back into their homes.

 Kazunori Iwayama, a former resident of Katsurao village, which lies about 40 kilometers (24 miles) from the Fukushima Daiichi plant said, “It feels like we finally reached the start line and can focus on bringing things back to normal.”